xtuml/bridgepoint/doc-internal/notes/236_MergeIssuesFoundPriorTo4.1.12Release/236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md

 3. Background
 -------------
-Customers have tested all of the merge issues addressed in the 4.1.12 release.
+Customers have tested all of the merge issues addressed in the 4.1.12 release candidate.
 One of the issues resolved in the release was [5], this work caused corruption in the customer repository.
 This corruption issue triggered a patch release.
 The patch release was to only include addressing the possibility of corruption.
 However, once the original issues were verified they extended their testing.
 This extended testing revealed the issues that are resolved as part of this work.

 4. Requirements
 ---------------